Canadian English: Date and time notation

 Date and time notation in Canadian English is a mixture of British and American practices.
 The date can be written in the form of either "July 1, 2017" or "1 July 2017"; the latter is common in more formal writing and bilingual contexts.
 The Government of Canada only recommends writing all-numeric dates in the form of YYYY-MM-DD (e.g. 2017-07-01), following ISO 8601.
 Nonetheless, the traditional DD/MM/YY and MM/DD/YY systems remain in everyday use, which can be interpreted in multiple ways: 01/07/17 can mean either 1 July 2017 or 7 January 2017.
 Private members' bills have repeatedly attempted to clarify the situation.
-In business communication and filing systems the YYMMDD is used to assist in automatic ordering of electronic files.

 The government also recommends use of the 24-hour clock, which is widely used in contexts such as transportation schedules, parking meters, and data transmission.
-Many speakers of English use the 12-hour clock in everyday speech, even when reading from a 24-hour display, similar to the use of the 24-hour clock in the United Kingdom.
+Many English speakers use the 12-hour clock in everyday speech, even when reading from a 24-hour display.